 We believe it will.
-Persuasive design and evidence-based design are growing topics in several digital industries.
-The UI/UX community now places a greater emphasis on persuasive design, and considering that we’ve trained experts from numerous leading companies, we can confidently say that major companies such as Samsung, Salesforce, Bank of America, Microsoft, and numerous government agencies.
+Applied psychology and behavioral science are gaining popularity as a valuable and hard-to-fill skill, in several industries.
+The UI/UX community now places a greater emphasis on persuasive design, and considering that we’ve trained experts from numerous leading companies, we can confidently say that it is valued by major companies such as Samsung, Salesforce, Bank of America, Microsoft, and numerous government agencies.
 If you’d like to see just how many organizations and industries see value in digital psychology, check out our client list and testimonials.
 Even if you work in an environment that’s run by managers who don’t yet understand the benefit of applying psychology to daily work, our training will still give you a skill edge, that will help you stand out.

 Am I overqualified?

 I have over 14 years of UX experience.
 How advanced is your material for someone with my experience?

 Perfect for you, we’d say.
 You’ll walk away with a large volume of persuasive design tactics that you’ll be able to apply immediately.
 Brian has spent years boiling down the science of persuasive design into a simple model, isolating the most important 50+ factors and organizing them into a simple communication model.
 Brian will show you all of these, walk through examples, and take you through exercises that will reinforce your ability to recognize, and apply them.